-Who where these heathen viking men and women and where did they come from?
+Who were these heathen viking men and women and where did they come from?

-The Viking age started with the raid on the Lindisfarne monastery in 793.
-From the north sea, Norwegian vikings on their fearsome Dragon ships came out of the mist to raid and plunder, striking fear into the European kingdoms.
+The age of the Vikings started with the raid on the Lindisfarne monastery in 793.
+From the north sea, Norwegian vikings on their fearsome Dragon ships came out of the mist to raid and plunder, striking fear into the kingdoms.

-With the development of the Dragon longships and the sail, the vikings were able to cross oceans and stealthily attack settlements all over Europe.
-Fueled by norse religion glorifying war and hungry for silver, slaves and honour, the vikings took what they wanted at axe and sword point.
+With advanced viking ship technology, the vikings were able to cross oceans and stealthily attack settlements all over Europe.
+Fueled by norse religion glorifying war and hungry for silver, slaves and honour, the vikings took what they wanted with the axe.

-Excavations from burial mounds on the West coast of Norway have revealed valuables like gold, silk and silver along with precious weapons and even objects from the Lindisfarne monastery.
+Excavations off burial mounds on the West coast of Norway have revealed valuables like gold, silver, precious weapons and even objects from the Lindisfarne monastery.

 According to the sagas, the West coast of Norway was a battleground for Norwegian, Danish, Swedish and Icelandic Vikings, who were fighting over land, silver and religion.
 Visit the modern town of Ålesund, situated on the West coast of Norway, surrounded by the saga islands, where massive burial mounds lay honoring long forgotten Vikings and their deeds.